artificertech/laravel-relationship-events/README.md

 ## Observers
-BROKEN FUNCTIONALITY

-Curently the observer functionality is broken.
-This is my current priority and the below documentation explains how the observers will eventually work.
-This functionality did has not transitioned from the original package yet

 It is possible to use relationship events in [Laravel observers classes](https://laravel.com/docs/eloquent#observers) Usage is very simple.
 Define observer class: